Surajit-Dhar/BobbiBrown.com/README.md

 **Back-end Deployment:** Heroku

-## Backend Part

-Get full details of tha backend part:- https://github.com/sam7789/Bobbi-Brown-API

 ## Features

-- Working Login/ Sighup (Storing data in backend)
+- Working Login/ Sighup
-- Working Add to cart/ Remove from the cart which will add product to the user account itself (Storing data as per user add/remove the products to the cart)
+- Working Add to cart/ Remove from the cart which will add product to the user account itself
-- Getting cart data after user login (Products that are added previously to the user cart itself)
 - Search part working in the backend as well
-- Working searchbar (Getting data from the backend)
+- Working searchbar
-- Product sorting Working
+- Product sorting
-- Product data page is also working (Getting data from the searchapi/ api & display it to that page)
+- Product data page is also working
-- Live previews
 - Most of the pages are responsive
 - Fullscreen mode